Corey Dickerson Player Props: Nationals vs. Dodgers

 Corey Dickerson At The Plate

-- Dickerson is batting .333 with two doubles, two home runs and two walks.
+- Dickerson has three doubles, two home runs and three walks while batting .333.

-- Dickerson will look to extend his five-game hitting streak.
-He's batting .400 with one homer during his last outings.
+- Dickerson will look to extend his six-game hitting streak.
+He's batting .400 with one homer in his last outings.

-- Dickerson has gotten a hit in seven of 10 games this season (70.0%), with multiple hits twice.
+- Dickerson has gotten a hit in eight of 11 games this season (72.7%), with multiple hits twice.

-- In 10 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 11 games played this season, and in 6.1% of his plate appearances.

-- In five games this year (50.0%), Dickerson has picked up an RBI, including two games with multiple runs batted in.
+- Dickerson has driven in a run in five games this season (45.5%), including two games with multiple runs batted in.

-- He has scored at least once five times this season (50.0%), including one multi-run game.
+- In five of 11 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.